MyPureCloud/developer-center-blog/source/2017-12-05-sdk-automation/index.html.md

 ### swagger-codegen

 The [MyPureCloud/swagger-codegen](https://github.com/MyPureCloud/swagger-codegen) project was forked from [swagger-api/swagger-codegen](https://github.com/swagger-api/swagger-codegen).
-Utilizing a fork of this project allows the language generators to be customized to meet the specific needs of the PureCloud Platform API SDKs.
+Utilizing a fork of this project allows the language generators to be customized to meet the specific needs of the Genesys Cloud Platform API SDKs.
 The [SDK "languages"](https://github.com/MyPureCloud/swagger-codegen/tree/master/modules/swagger-codegen/src/main/java/io/swagger/codegen/languages) can be found in the _PureCloud*ClientCodegen.java_ language files.
 These files contain the fixes, changes, and overrides needed to correctly generate the source code from the Platform API's swagger definition.

-The MyPureCloud/swagger-codegen fork is maintained solely for the purposes of maintaining the PureCloud SDKs.
+The MyPureCloud/swagger-codegen fork is maintained solely for the purposes of maintaining the Genesys Cloud SDKs.
 It was found that undesirable, low quality, and breaking changes were introduced on a regular basis, which had a negative impact on the stability of the SDKs.
 For this reason, the fork is intentionally not kept up to date with the parent repo; changes are pulled down only as needed for bugfixes and desirable new features.

 ### Templates